 Figure 3.2.8.
-Respondents' perception of (a) whether ghost nets are a problem or not, per country; (b) whether there is an associated trend, per country; (c) of the impacts per country.
+Respondents' perception of (a) whether ghost nets are a problem or not, per country; (b)

 It was clear from the survey results that over one fourth of the interviewees were in a position to identify areas where ghost nets tend to accumulate (Fig.3.2.9).
 These respondents came mainly from Croatia, Italy, Montenegro, Italy, Slovenia and Greece.
 The identified accumulation areas are shown in table 3.2.1.